Coaching Guidelines

 • Potential for players to pitch or play catcher at some point in practice or a game

-There are no standings, score is still generally not kept, each player bats during every inning.
+There are no standings, and the score is still generally not kept.
+There is no fixed number of innings, but games are limited to one hour.
 You can find more info on Little League's website, including a printable program with drills and activities.

 Minor League - Player-Pitch Softball